 People using wi-fi, or those in the proximity of wi-fi equipment, are exposed to the radio signals it emits and some of the transmitted energy in the signals is absorbed in their bodies.
 This guidance sets out the UK Health Security Agency’s (UKHSA) position regarding such exposure.

 There is no consistent evidence to date that exposure to radio signals from wi-fi and WLANs adversely affects the health of the general population.
 The signals are very low power, typically 0.1 watt (100 milliwatts) in both the computer and the router (access point), and the results so far show exposures are well within the internationally-accepted guidelines from the International Commission on Non-Ionizing Radiation Protection (ICNIRP).

 Based on current knowledge and experience, radio frequency (RF) exposures from wi-fi are likely to be lower than those from mobile phones.
 Also, the frequencies used in wi-fi are broadly the same as those from other RF applications such as FM radio, TV and mobile phones.

-As part of this approach, the Health Protection Agency (now PHE) carried out a systematic programme of research into wireless networks and their use in schools, including measurements of exposures from networks.
-The project has now been completed and its results support PHE’s view that exposures from wi-fi are small in relation to the ICNIRP guidelines and in relation to exposures from mobile phones.
+As part of this approach, the Health Protection Agency (now UKHSA) carried out a systematic programme of research into wireless networks and their use in schools, including measurements of exposures from networks.
+The project has now been completed and its results support UKHSA’s view that exposures from wi-fi are small in relation to the ICNIRP guidelines and in relation to exposures from mobile phones.